mdapena/pyventus/README.md

 [//]: # "--------------------------------------------------------------------------------------------------------------"

 <p style="text-align: justify;">
-    &emsp;&emsp;Pyventus is a powerful Python library for event-driven and reactive programming, designed to simplify the development of asynchronous and event-based applications in Python.
+    &emsp;&emsp;Pyventus is a Python library for event-driven and reactive programming, designed to simplify the development of asynchronous and event-based applications in Python.
 </p>

 [//]: # "--------------------------------------------------------------------------------------------------------------"